a-tartarelli/smartFridge/README.md

 ## [Docs](docs/Documentazione.pdf)
 Additional docs can be found under _doc_ folder.
 It also been generated the documentation of the code using the tool Doxygen.
-Click [here to](.doc/Documentazione%doxygen/index.html) see it
+Click [here to](https://gmurro.github.io/smartFridge/) see it.

 ## Built With